influxdata/telegraf/plugins/inputs/icinga2/README.md

 ### Measurements & Fields:

-- ll measurements have the following fields:
+- All measurements have the following fields:
     - name (string)
     - state (int)